rahulpds24/captcha_three/README.md

 # Captcha Solver

 ## Overview
-This application solves captchas from provided URLs, supporting both PNG and SVG formats.
-It ensures that the captcha is solved within 15 seconds.
+This project provides a simple captcha solver that can handle both PNG and SVG captcha images.
+The solver fetches the captcha image from a given URL and uses OCR to extract the text.

 ## Features
-- Supports solving of PNG and SVG captcha images.
+- Supports both PNG and SVG captcha images.
-- Displays solved captcha text within 15 seconds.
+- Solves captcha within 15 seconds.

 ## Installation
 1. Clone the repository.